-Error messages can be a headache and can affect your productivity.
-But the good thing is that there is a way to fix them.
-And in this article, we’ll show you what to do with one system error that may appear on Windows devices: KMODE EXCEPTION NOT HANDLED (e1d65x64.sys) BSOD error.
+Dealing with error messages can be frustrating and disruptive to your productivity.
+However, there are solutions available to resolve these issues.
+In this article, we will guide you on how to address a specific system error that may occur on Windows devices: the KMODE EXCEPTION NOT HANDLED (e1d65x64.sys) BSOD error.

 What Is KMODE EXCEPTION NOT HANDLED (e1d65x64.sys)?

 The KMODE EXCEPTION NOT HANDLED (e1d65x64.sys) BSOD is an error that may occur on Windows devices.
 It is triggered by different things, such as a problematic Windows driver, a system error, and an improper configuration of a device.

 When the system kernel detects the presence of an incorrectly configured peripheral, receives memory access requests that do not meet hardware specifications, or comes across instructions that cannot be executed, this error message is reported.
 And then, Windows will request for a quick restart.
 What makes this quite frustrating and annoying is that this goes on endlessly.

 But what causes this error in the first place?

 As mentioned above, there are many possible factors that may trigger this error.
 And most of the time, the solutions are dependent on the cause.
 Therefore, it is vital that you understand the cause in detail to make it easier to diagnose the problem and resolve it.